The White Tiger (Adiga novel)

-Plot summary
+Plot

 Balram Halwai narrates his life in a letter, written in seven consecutive nights and addressed to the Chinese Premier, Wen Jiabao.
 In his letter, Balram explains how he, the son of a rickshaw puller, escaped a life of servitude to become a successful businessman, describing himself as an entrepreneur.

 Balram was born in a rural village in Gaya district, where he lived with his grandmother, parents, brother and extended family.
 He is a smart child but is forced to leave school in order to help pay for his cousin's dowry and begins to work in a teashop with his brother in Dhanbad.
-While working there he begins to learn about India's government and economy from the customers' conversations.
+While working there he learns about India's government and economy from the customers' conversations.
 Balram describes himself as a bad servant but a good listener and decides to become a driver.

 After learning how to drive, Balram finds a job driving Ashok, the son of one of Laxmangarh's landlords.
-He takes over the job of the main driver, from a small car to a heavy-luxury described Honda City.
+Starting as the secondary driver of a small car, he spies on the main driver and discovers he is secretly visiting mosques, making him Muslim; it is implied that Balram subsequently informs his employers to take over the main driver's job and car, a heavy-luxury described Honda City.
 He stops sending money back to his family and disrespects his grandmother during a trip back to his village.
 Balram moves to New Delhi with Ashok and his wife Pinky.
 Throughout their time in Delhi, Balram is exposed to extensive corruption, especially in the government.
 In Delhi, the contrast between the poor and the wealthy is made even more evident by their proximity to one another.